jamesread/faridoon/docs/installation/migrations.md

 ## Database Migrations

-Faridoon does not automatically apply database upgrades (called "migrations" in database terminology), and it does not install the initial database for you.
-This means you must run this step on *installation* and when asked to do so after an *upgrade*.
+Faridoon automatically applies database upgrades (called "migrations" in database terminology) every time the container starts.
+If there are no changes to be made, the startup just continues.

+Therefore, it should not be necessary to run migrations manually.
+However, if you would like to do so, the instructions are below for how to do this.

-However, ruinning migrations is easy.
+However, running migrations is easy.
 You will need to get a shell on the `faridoon` container.
 You can do this like this;

 ``` bash
 docker exec -it faridoon /bin/bash